October 4, 2023

 Cast iron cookware has many benefits and characteristics:

 Durable: Cast-iron cookware has a reputation for durability.
-With proper care, it can last for generations.

 Cast Iron Retains Heat Well: Because cast iron conducts heat evenly, it retains heat.
 It is therefore ideal for frying, searing, and braising.